hackclub/dns/README.md

 The CNAME record cannot coexist with other record types, which may require you to change to an `ALIAS` or `A` record type if you need additional DNS records on your subdomain.
 Due to a bug in OctoDNS, removing a CNAME may result in deploying your changes breaking.
 You might encounter this when trying to use both Vercel and email/Google Workspace on the same subdomain.

-To fix this, follow these steps (each in a seperate PR, `irvine.hackclub.com` is an example of this process):
+To fix this, follow these steps, each in a seperate PR:

-1. Make a PR that deletes all records on your subdomain.
+1. Make a PR that deletes all records on your subdomain (ex: [#1642](https://github.com/hackclub/dns/pull/1642)).
-2. Make another PR that adds the additional records needed, replacing the `CNAME` with the other record that you want (oftentimes `ALIAS`).
+2. Make another PR that adds the additional records needed, replacing the `CNAME` with the other record that you want (oftentimes `ALIAS`) (ex: [#1643](https://github.com/hackclub/dns/pull/1643)).
 3. Make it clear to the person reviewing your PRs that the first PR must be merged before the second one.

 ## Limitations